Customer Satisfaction Goals: SMART Examples and How to Set Them

 What Are Customer Satisfaction Goals?

 Customer satisfaction goals are measurable targets designed to improve how customers perceive your business.
-They focus on creating positive customer experiences and strengthening loyalty.
+They focus on creating positive customer experiences and strengthening loyalty, and also are sometimes referred to as customer satisfaction objectives in planning and OKR contexts.

 Unlike general customer service goals, which may emphasize internal efficiency, satisfaction goals always prioritize how the customer feels about their interaction with your brand.